xStarbound/xStarbound/doc/lua/world.md

 On xClient, these variables are shared across all client-side script contexts where the `world` table is available, and persist until disconnection.
 On xServer, these variables are shared across all script contexts running on a given world, and persist until that world is unloaded.

-**Note:** These callbacks are a safer preferred alternative to using `shared` and smuggling global context variables through metatables and library tables, which is disallowed on xStarbound when `"safeScripts"` is enabled.
+**Note:** These callbacks are xStarbound's alternative to using `shared` and smuggling global context variables through metatables and library tables, which xStarbound no longer supports.

 ---